Here to Help Learning Speakers

 “We so enjoyed having you and Forrest as speakers at the AFHE Convention.
 I heard this session was standing room only!
 What a blessing you’re addressing a topic that will help so many families.
 You really are Here to Help Learning!”-Nancy M

 Need a part time job?
 Welcome to a new and exciting job opportunity for the fabulous and frugal!
-Sometimes, the opportunity to homeschool is squelched by real financial barriers.
+Sometimes, real financial barriers squelch opportunities to homeschool.
 The temptation is for both parents to work outside the home and place their children in public school.
-Beth Mora, mom of eight kids and wife of one hardworking man is no stranger to managing a large family.
-Learn how she whittled their family food budget down to $500.00/month while her family (One husband, who burns a lot of calories as a contractor, six VERY hungry teenage boys, and two girls) still ate like kings and queens!
+Beth Mora, mom of eight kids and wife of one hardworking man, is no stranger to managing a large family.
+Learn how she whittled their family food budget down to $500.00/month while her family (One husband, who burns a lot of calories as a contractor, six ravenous teenage boys, and two girls) still ate like kings and queens!
 Her frugal ways saved over $1000/month!
-Yes, it was work but embracing a fabulous and frugal lifestyle enabled the Mora’s to keep on homeschooling!
+Yes, it was work, but embracing a fabulous and frugal lifestyle enabled the Moras to keep on homeschooling!
 Are you ready to carve out a part-time job in your home by becoming a top-notch home economist?
 Your employment application is waiting for you at this workshop!
-All who are willing will be hired!
+This is the perfect job for you!

 “Thank you, Beth!
 My hubby and I stayed up very late the night of the class talking and going through the notes – what a great time it was for us as a couple!
 Thank you for sharing your years of wisdom with us.
 My husband is totally on board, and we are going to be saving big!”-Jennifer C.